-At times over the last twelve years these periods would sustain for up to several months, with little respite from her distress.
+At times over the last twelve years, these periods would sustain for up to several months, with little respite from her distress.
 Numerous investigations into possible underlying health issues were undertaken but no problems were ever identified which would explain the situation.
-The close supervision often needed to support SA in all her activities e.g. personal care, eating and drinking, and bathing after frequent smearing behaviour meant that she experienced regular demands throughout the day, that resulted in challenging behaviour that subsequently reduced the opportunities for positive staff interactions.
+The close supervision often needed to support SA in all her activities e.g. personal care, eating and drinking, and bathing after frequent smearing behaviour meant that she experienced regular demands throughout the day, which resulted in challenging behaviour that subsequently reduced the opportunities for positive staff interactions.

 The change of living area for SA was accompanied by a reduction in the SIB as she was able to spend time away from noisy and unpredictable environments, but her stress remained high whenever she saw non-preferred co-workers.